domjarkey/concise/README.md

 ### `cmutate`

-`cmutate` is equivalent to `dplyr`’s `mutate` but with the additional option of evaluating column definitions as a lambda function iterated on each row.
-Columns defined using `~` instead of `=` will be evaluated as an anonymous function on each row.
+`cmutate` is equivalent to `dplyr`’s `mutate` but with the additional option of evaluating column definitions as a lambda function iteratively applied to each row.
+Columnsdefined using `~` instead of `=` will be evaluated as an anonymous function with special `concise` syntax.

 This allows for the easy application of non-vectorised functions on a row-by-row basis.